kaushiiknair/pwn.college_Kaushiik./DigestingDocumentation.md

 # Reading Manuals
-In this challenge we are using the man command which is short for manual.
+In this challenge, we are using the man command which is short for manual.
 It gives us all sorts of information which would be related to how some things work on the command terminal.
 We first use man challenge and rhen from there we get the secret optiion which is vbuhup 485 to access the flag.
 We use it as /challenge/challenge --vbuhup 485.